rgeissen/trusted-data-agent/rag_templates/templates/sql-query-doc-context/DOCUMENT_UPLOAD_INTEGRATION_SUMMARY.md

 ## What Was Done

-Successfully integrated the **DocumentUploadHandler abstraction layer** into the **SQL Query Template - Document Context** RAG template.
+Successfully integrated the **DocumentUploadHandler abstraction layer** into the **SQL Query Constructor - Document Context** RAG template.

 ## Key Changes